 It's Halloween weekend, and if you're celebrating tonight, you may still be trying to figure out the perfect costume.
 Some want to pay tribute to a beloved movie or TV show character from this year, while others want to go with a more classic option, such as a witch or a mummy.
 If you find yourself engaged or recently married during this time of year, you may be trying to plan out a sweet couple’s costume for you and your significant other.

 Why not play off of your current relationship status and theme your costume to represent your coming wedding?
-We put together a list of our five favorite bride- and groom-related costume concepts for engaged pairs on Halloween:
+We put together a list of our five favorite bride- and groom-related costume concepts for engaged couples on Halloween:

 - “Bride of” Costumes.
 If you and your spouse-to-be are looking to go the more timeless route, a simple “monster and wife” ensemble will do the trick.
 This concept works for a variety of conventional beasts, including Frankenstein, Dracula, and even the terrifying Chuckie doll.
-With one partner dressed as the fictional character – perhaps will the addition of a top hat or some other wedding accoutrement – and the other clothed in a white outfit and veil, the costume will be clear.
+With one partner dressed as the fictional character – perhaps with the addition of a top hat or some other formal wedding accoutrement – and the other clothed in a white outfit and veil, the costume will be clear.
 As with each of the “bride” frocks noted in this list, you can substitute an old or inexpensive white dress for a store-bought costume.